Create Windows 7/10/11 System Image on a USB Drive (3 Ways)

 You can easily fix "The drive is not a valid backup location" and successfully create a system image on a USB drive in Windows 7/10/11.
 Read this article to get effective ways.

-Why to create a system image on a USB drive?
+Why create a system image on a USB drive?

 A system image is a file which contains the system settings, programs, files as well as all the drivers required by Windows.
 With a system image at hand, you can restore system to a normal state if the system has been damaged.

-You may know the importance of creating a system image, and want to save it on a safe place, USB flash drive, for example.
+You may know the importance of creating a system image, and want to save it in a safe place, USB flash drive, for example.
 Below are the common reasons:

 Cost-effective: Compared to other external drives such as HDDs or SSDs, USB drives are more affordable and can be connected to your computer directly.

-You may be familiar with Backup and Restore (Windows 7) if you use it to create system image in Windows 7, but there is an outstanding issue- it does not allows you to can’t create a system image on a USB drive in Windows 7/8/10/11, only throwing you a warning “The drive is not a valid backup location”.
+You may be familiar with the Backup and Restore tool if you use it to create system image in Windows 7, but there is a salient issue - it does not allow you to create a system image on a USB drive in Windows 7/10/11, only throwing you a warning “The drive is not a valid backup location”.

 According to the discussion in the forum, it requires a USB drive formatted as NTFS and big enough to hold the system image.
 But even if all these requirements are met, some users report that the problem still exists.
 Actually, the error is caused by the limitation of Backup and Restore: it does not recognize USB flash drives or thumb drives as a hard drive.

 Then, how to fix “can’t create a system image on a USB drive”?
-There are three workarounds and I'll show you the last one in detail.
-It's flexible, effective and feature-rich.
+There are three workarounds:

 Save system image to other places, such as backup Windows 10 to external hard drive.

-How to automatically create a system image on a USB drive in Windows 10?
+How to create a system image in Windows 7/10/11 on USB automatically

 If you are looking for a reliable third-party backup utility, AOMEI Backupper Professional can be the best choice.